-Elementary School Patch - RIGHT SIDE (Required with plain polo shirt)

-Middle & High School Patch - LEFT SIDE (Required with plain polo shirt)
+Elementary School Patch - RIGHT SIDE (Required with plain polo shirt) Middle & High School Patch - LEFT SIDE (Required with plain polo shirt)

-• K thru 5th grade RED polo shirt with YELLOW patch on right side

-6th thru 8th grade

-9th thru 12th grade

-BLUE polo shirt with RED patch on left side

-- Plain, solid-color long sleeve shirts may be worn under uniform shirts. - Students may also purchase an ASE jacket from the front office which can be worn inside the building. - If there is any religious requirement, parents must provide a letter from their religious authorities regarding the exemption and submit the letter to the Dean of Students & Culture.
+- K thru 5th grade RED polo shirt with YELLOW patch on right side - 6th thru 8th grade RED polo shirt with RED patch on left side. - 9th thru 12th grade BLUE polo shirt with RED patch on left side - Plain, solid-color long sleeve shirts may be worn under uniform shirts. - Students may also purchase an ASE jacket from the front office which can be worn inside the building. - \\\ If there is any religious requirement, parents must provide a letter from their religious authorities regarding the exemption and submit the letter to the Dean of Students & Culture.
 Students who wear a scarf to cover their hair because of religious requirements, must wear plain, solid-color scarves only.